Multisoliton solutions and blow up for the $L^2$-critical Hartree equation: Introduction

+\;\\ We note that \cite[Theorem~1.2]{class-min} provides a classification of such solutions, which is similar to \cite{M-dete} for the NLS.
+For radial data, Krieger-Lenzmann-Rapha\"el \cite{KLR} proved the finite-codimension stability of $S(t)$.
+Further the existence of blow-up at the rate $\| \nabla u(t) \|_{L^2_x} \sim |t|^{-1}$ was proved for certain inhomogeneous perturbations \footnote{analogue to asking for minimal mass blow-up for \emph{inhomogeneous} NLS, see \cite{Ra-Sze},\cite{Merle-none}.} of the Newton potential $ |x|^{-2}$.
+Moreover, formal and numerical calculations in \cite{YRZ-Hartree} show comparable blow-up mechanisms as for the $L^2$-critical NLS.\ has been identified and subsequently well understood (c.f. \cite{Merle-Rapha1}), where $\mathcal{E}(u_0) < 0, \;u_0 \in \Sigma$ (and of course \eqref{super-threshold}).
+See also \cite{YRZ} for higher dimensions.
+Note that by the work of Rapha\"el \cite{raphael}, it is known that this rate is isolated in the sense that as $t \to 0^-$, \emph{all other finite-time blow-up solutions $u$ in $H^1$} with mass slightly above $\| Q\|_{L^2}^2$ must satisfy the bound

-\;\ \emph{Multi-bubble}.
-In \cite{Merle-k-bl} Merle proved the existence \emph{multisoliton solutions} ($d=2$) blowing up in finite time at arbitrary $K \in \Z_{\geq 2}$ distinct points with the rate $ \| \nabla u(t) \|_{L^2_x} \sim |t|^{-1}$.
+\emph{Multi-bubble}.
+In \cite{Merle-k-bl} Merle proved the existence of \emph{multi-bubble solutions} ($d=2$) blowing up in finite time at arbitrary $K \in \Z_{\geq 2}$ distinct points with the rate $ \| \nabla u(t) \|_{L^2_x} \sim |t|^{-1}$.
 Strongly interacting multi-bubbles moving along the vertices of a regular polygon have been constructed by Martel-Rapha\"el \cite{MR} ($d=2$).
-In fact the bubbles contract into a collision blow up with speed above the conformal rate $\|\nabla u(t) \|_{L^2_x} \sim |\frac{\log(|t|)}{t} | $ as $ t \to 0^-$.
-Note that pseudo-conformal symmetry transfers the analysis to the asymptotic of multisoliton solutions as $ t \to \infty$ and vice versa.
-Two-soliton collision blow up was proved by Perelman \cite{Pere2} in dimension $ d=1$.\
+In fact the bubbles contract into a collision blow-up with speed above the conformal rate $\|\nabla u(t) \|_{L^2_x} \sim |\frac{\log(|t|)}{t} | $ as $ t \to 0^-$.
+Note that pseudo-conformal symmetry transfers the analysis to the asymptotic of the solutions as $ t \to \infty$ and vice versa.\

 \end{Prop}